ryan2625/ESP32-CC1101/README.md

 ### CC1101 Initialization Procedure
 Section 19.1 of the datasheet specifies the required sequence for powering up the CC1101.
 The system must be reset every time you turn on the power supply.

-The government-approved method of accomplishing this is as follows:
+The government approved method of accomplishing this is as follows:
 - Pull `CSn` LOW, then drive it HIGH again
 - Wait for `MISO` to go LOW
 - Send `SRES`